-10.6.2.7 PendSV
+10.6.2.7 PendSV PendSV is an interru

 PendSV is an interrupt-driven request for system-level service.
 In an OS environment, use PendSV for context switching when no other exception is active.

 10.6.2.8 SysTick

 A SysTick exception is an exception the system timer generates when it reaches zero.
 Software can also generate a SysTick exception.
 In an OS environment, the processor can use this exception as system tick.